Big Rowdy Idea

 A Business Plan Competition Open to All UTSA Students

-The BRI is used to teach the Lean Startup Methodology to budding entrepreneurs and prepare participants to launch scalable entrepreneurial ventures while simultaneously pursuing their degree program or working at UTSA.
+The Big Rowdy Idea (BRI) is used to teach the Lean Startup Methodology to budding entrepreneurs and prepare participants to launch scalable entrepreneurial ventures while simultaneously pursuing their degree program or working at UTSA.
+The BRI competition takes place each fall semester.

 Why should you compete?